February 6, 2018

 - Wage/salary pressure, increasing wages will be good for the consumer (more money to spend) but are a major cost component of corporate balance sheets.
 This could cause increases in the cost of goods and services.

 In Summary, I don’t see anything in this sell off more than a much-needed correction.
 Nothing I read indicates that a recession is imminent.
 I hate to use a cliché but I view this as a buying opportunity.
 As always if you have any questions or concerns please don’t hesitate to give us a call.

-G. Pete Fields, CLU, ChFC
+G. Pete Fields, CLU ChFC

 The opinions and forecasts expressed are those of the author, and may not actually come to pass.
 This information is subject to change at any time, based on market and other conditions and should not be construed as a recommendation of any specific security or investment plan.
-Past performance does not guarantee future results.
+Past performance does not guarantee any future results.